What’s the idea behind Green Karma 360's Steel Utensils Bank Initiative?

 - Place a marked trash can/ garbage bag nearby for leftover food.

 - Let your green buddy direct guests on how and where to put the used plates.
+She can Whatsapp the directions a day in advance too.

 - Gently guide guests to remove leftover food from plates and stack the plates, glasses, and spoons in their respective piles.
 Handhold the first couple of guests and the rest will follow suit.

 - If the party is at home, the plates can be stacked in the sink or a pre-assigned spot.
+Post a sign near the sink with directions to rinse the plates and load them in dishwasher.

 - If the party is outdoors, carry back the used utensils in garbage bags or containers.